ManifoldScholar/manifold-docusaurus/docs/backend/resource.md

 ## Settings and Fields

 Each Resource loaded to Manifold has its own discrete settings that are configurable and which can be accessed when you select a Resource from the Editing Pane.
-Doing so transforms the view, alters the functionality in the header (see [Interface](../backend/resource.md#interface)), makes available a Resource-specific sidebar with the following options.
+Doing so transforms the view, alters the functionality in the header (see [Interface](../backend/resource.md#interface)), and makes available a Resource-specific sidebar with the following options.

 ### General

 These attributes are common to all Resource kinds:

 - **Kind**.
 The values in this dropdown correspond to the ten different Manifold Resource types and instruct the system how to understand the Resource.
 If this field is changed for an existing Resource, the system will retain values for attributes shared between the two kinds.
 - **Title**.
 This is the display name of the Resource.
-It appears under the Resource thumbnail in the left margin of the Reader when the Resource is placed as a Text annotation, in the Resource modal window in the Reader, in the Resource library and detail page, and in the Resource Content Block and Resource Collection views.
+It appears under the Resource thumbnail in the left margin of the Reader when the Resource is placed as a Text annotation, in the Resource modal window in the Reader, in the Resource library and detail page, and in the `Resources` Content Block and Resource Collection views.

 	The value in this field is also baked into the metadata that Manifold shares with other systems, crawlers, and social media platforms.